eltoroit/eltoroit.github.io/docs/_posts/2021-03-28-HelloIoT-RPIO.md

 - `1` Imports the RPIO library
 - `2` Imports the <a href="https://nodejs.org/api/perf_hooks.html#perf_hooks_perf_hooks_performance" target="_blank">perf_hooks.performance standard library</a> that implements a very good timer with a resolution in milliseconds, similar to the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/performance" target="_blank">Window.performance</a> found in browsers.

-  As a software developer, if I need the [event loop in JavaScript](http://eteventloop.herokuapp.com/) to wait for a little bit I may use 1/2 a second because that is not a lot of time.
+  As a software developer, if I need the <aa href="http://eteventloop.herokuapp.com/" target="_blank">**event loop in JavaScript**</a> to wait for a little bit I may use 1/2 a second because that is not a lot of time.
 Well, in electronics that is an eternity!

 - `4 - 5` Defines shortcuts for the HIGH/LOW values using the definitions in the RPIO library.
-- `7 - 8` Define the pins used for the LED and for the button. **More on this later.**
+- `7 - 8` Define the pins used for the LED and for the button.

+  View this article [**GPIO Pins**]({% link _posts/2021-04-18-GPIO-pins.md %}) to understand why we are usign pins 11 and 12, rather than GPIO17 and GPIO18.

 - `12 - 14` Initializes the buttons to indicate the LED is output and the button is input.
-We also tell the button to use a pull-up resistor (rather than a pull-down - resistor). **More on this later.**
+We also tell the button to use a pull-up resistor (rather than a pull-down - resistor).

+  View this article [**Pull-Up, Pull-Down Resistors**]({% link _posts/2021-05-02-PullUpDown.md %}) if you want to understand the difference between a pull-up and a pull-down resistor.

 - `16 - 22` Flip the output from a LOW to a HIGH or a HIGH to a LOW.
 This is how we are going to turn ON/OFF the LED.
 - `24 - 40` The main application...
 Read below for an explanation of how this function works.
 - `41` Invokes the main application